Old Friends and New: Lady Ferry

 Narrator – Left alone by her parents who are traveling, she goes to live with two of her father’s elderly cousins.
 She becomes attached to Agnes’ house, and feels very at home there, saddened when she must return to her parents.
 She moves abroad with her father, but returns to America after many decades to learn that Lady Ferry has, in fact, died.

-Agnes – A very welcoming, elderly woman, she makes the narrator feel at home.
-She welcomes Lady Ferry to live with them, even though they do not know each other.
+Agnes – An elderly woman who welcomes Lady Ferry to live with them, even though they do not know each other.

-Lady Ferry – A very old and mysterious woman, Lady Ferry is without any family, so cousin Agnes has welcomed her and lets Ferry live with her.
+Lady Ferry – A mysterious woman, Lady Ferry is without any family, so cousin Agnes welcomes Ferry to live with her.
 She is rumored to be immortal, as no one knows her age, and she is clearly very old and senile.
-No one is quite sure where she came from, but it is believed that she has lived in the home in which Agnes now lives for decades, thus earning her name, Lady Ferry (because the house is only accessible by ferry).
+No one is quite sure where she came from, but it is believed that she has lived in the home in which Agnes now lives for decades, thus earning her name, Lady Ferry; due to the house only being accessible by ferry.